JMan4342/NoteTaker/README.md

   ## Usage
-  The user is deployed through Heroku.
+  The app is deployed through Heroku, and can be found at https://note-taker0630.herokuapp.com/.

   ## Contributing